Pupinder S Ghatora (MPharm MRPharmS SCS) CEO Ingenious Beauty comments:

 One of the greatest causes of all health issues currently must be stress.
 Our lifestyles, work, social pressures can all have a major impact on wellbeing.
 Again, this is all about balance – stress is essential for growth, both mentally and physically.
-However, if you are under constant non-stop stress of any manner, it will upset the delicate balance of your body and have adverse effects.
-One of the key indicators that show when a person is under stress is from their skin and hair health.
-With the hair, prolonged stress can put the hair follicles in rest phase, this will lead to thinning and hair loss.
+However, if you are under constant non-stop stress of any manner, it will upset the delicate balance of your body and will have adverse effects.
+One of the key indicators that show when a person is under stress is the state of their skin and hair.
+With the hair, prolonged stress can put the hair follicles in rest phase, leading to thinning and hair loss.
 In severe cases it will result in alopecia.
 This is reversible, but can result in a viscous circle where you become more stressed due to the hair loss and this in turn causes more hair loss.
-It is therefore so important to look after not only your physical wellbeing, but also your mental wellbeing.
+It is therefore important to look after not only your physical wellbeing, but also your mental wellbeing.
 Prolonged and relentless stress will also have consequences on many of the body’s other physiological functions which require balance.
 This is key.
 Meditation has had a long history of helping to alleviate stress and improve wellbeing – even deep breathing exercises in the morning for a couple of minutes can have a significant calming effect.
 As ingenious as our bodies are, they require balance and so stress can be beneficial, as long as it can be balanced with relaxation.

-Again, our bodies need balance to function properly and to look and feel the best they can be.
+Again, our bodies need balance to function properly and to look and feel the best they can.
 If the body is lacking a number of specific nutrients, it has been shown that this can have a negative effect on hair health.
 The following is a list of nutrients which are important to the heath of your scalp and hair: